aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/protection-and-unprotection/worksheet-protection/detect-if-worksheet-is-password-protected/_index.md

 // The path to the documents directory. const dataDir = path.join(__dirname, "data");
 const filePath = path.join(dataDir, "sample.xlsx");

 // Create an instance of Workbook and load a spreadsheet const book = new AsposeCells.Workbook(filePath);

-// Access the protected Worksheet const sheet = book.getWorksheets().get(0);
+// Access the protected worksheet const sheet = book.getWorksheets().get(0);

-// Check if Worksheet is password protected if (sheet.getProtection().isProtectedWithPassword()) {
+// Check if worksheet is password protected if (sheet.getProtection().isProtectedWithPassword()) {
     console.log("Worksheet is password protected");
 } else {
     console.log("Worksheet is not password protected");
 }
 ```
 {{< app/cells/assistant language="nodejs-cpp" >}}